Skip to Content

 Have you been arrested on suspicion of producing or cultivating drugs in Lexington, Kentucky?
 It’s important to act quickly to try to prevent the prosecution from convicting you and putting you behind bars.
 You can start your legal battle by reaching out to me, Jay Oakley.
 I’m a knowledgeable Lexington drug manufacturing lawyer at Oakley & Oakley, LLC.
 Call my law office to set up a free consultation today.

-How I Can Help You Fight Drug Manufacturing Charges
+How I Can Assist You in Overcoming Drug Manufacturing Charges

 Getting arrested for manufacturing drugs is a scary experience.
 However, it becomes a lot easier to deal with when you have the right attorney at your side.
 I have nearly 20 years of experience representing clients in these incredibly serious types of legal matters.
 I care deeply about my clients and always work as hard as I can to help them secure the very best outcomes in their criminal cases.
 If you hire me to assist you with your drug crime case, I will: